I’ve recently heard people discussing ‘kindness’ as a business strategy. I’m so pleased.

 Imagine embracing the desire to be helpful and considerate, compassionate and generous as part of accepted business practice.
 We all know what happens when it’s ignored.
 We know how workplace issues grind people down, and how infrequently those below the top tier get asked their opinions.
 We know we lose more good employees to treatment issues than to pay issues.
 We know that 70% of buying decisions are made by women.

-And yet we continue assuming the bottom line is about minimizing costs and maximizing profit about putting rules before people.
+And yet we continue assuming the bottom line is about minimizing costs and maximizing profit and putting rules before people.

 HOW KINDNESS CAN EFFECT OUR BOTTOM LINE

-The costs of degrading and ignoring employees and making customers conform to our money-saving practices, the cost of treating customers merely as numbers that get crunched, cost us high turnover, a paucity of fresh ideas and new leaders, a loss of customers and reputation, and the need to hire more supervisory managers and do more ‘reputation management’ to handle the fallout.
+The costs of degrading and ignoring employees and making customers conform to our money-saving practices, the cost of treating customers merely as numbers that get crunched, cost us high turnover, a paucity of fresh ideas and new leaders, a loss of customers and reputation, a loss of revenue, and the need to hire more supervisory managers and do more ‘reputation management’ to handle the fallout.

 I intimately know a company with a reputation for treating employees so punitively that only naïve out-of-towners apply for the many available jobs.
-I’m involved with a situation wherein Wheaton Movers broke a sculpture in my move and have proceeded to treat me so badly that I’m composing an article for broad distribution suggesting people moving choose a different vendor.
 Without kindness, everything suffers, and in this day and age, clients, customers, staff, have vehicles for their complaints.